MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-introduction/includes/01-introduction.md

 In this module, you will:

 - Learn about the history of the Altair 8800, the computer that kick-started the personal computer revolution.
-- Learn about the three components of Sphere Sphere and how together they provide a platform for secure IoT.
+- Learn about the three components of Azure Sphere and how together they provide a platform for secure IoT.
 - Apply the Azure IoT Services that are used to cloud-connect the Altair 8800.
 - Write Basic, C, or Assembler applications and games that run on the Altair 8800 emulator.